motla/vue-serial/README.md

 ## Features
 ### :rocket: [See live demo](https://motla.github.io/vue-serial/)
 - Easy-to-use event-based API
-- States and configuration variables are Vue.js reactive
+- States, signals and configuration variables are Vue.js reactive
 - Can poll CTS, DCD, DSR, and RI signals
 - Serial configuration is stored in the browser localStorage